SeamlessDistribution/SeamlessDistribution.github.io/merchant/invoiceservice/index.md

 | h=&lt;hash_of_invoice&gt; | Y | SHA-256 hash which is a derivative of the URL.
 It protects against any changes introduced to the QR code by a non-issuer.
 The algorithm for computing the checksum is explained in the dedicated chapter below. |
 |--- | --- | --- |

-Parameters: issuer, description, amount, currency, reference and h can be placed in the QR code after '?' character in any order.
+Parameters: issuer, description, amount, currency, reference, once and hash can be placed in the QR code after '?' character in any order.
+Don not leave this parameters empty.
+All parameters are mandatory and empty value is also invalid.

 # Hash computation